propalparolnapervom/CONTAINERIZATION/KUBERNETES/HELM/HELM Overall.md

   - An [official curated charts repository](https://github.com/helm/charts) with prepackaged charts for popular open-source software projects.

+## KEY CONCEPTS

+Helm is organized around several key concepts:

+ - A **chart** is a package of pre-configured Kubernetes resources
+ - A **release** is a specific instance of a *chart* which has been deployed to the cluster using Helm
+ - A **repository** is a group of published *charts* which can be made available to others

 ## CHARTs

 Helm packages are called charts, and they consist of a few YAML configuration files and some templates that are rendered into Kubernetes manifest files.

+When a user installs a Helm **chart**, Helm deploys a Kubernetes cluster in the background, as specified in the chart’s configuration.

 Here is the basic directory structure of a chart: